 Lana explains, “Nowadays people come here in summer and winter, for weekend getaways or vacations.
 You can ski, golf, bike, hike, shop or enjoy a fabulous evening of dining.
 In the summer, Whistler offers legendary mountain biking, with lift-accessed runs.”

 It is the mountain biking that is giving Whistler an even bigger reputation than ever before.
 As Sean McDonald comments, “the Whistler Blackcomb Bike Park is second to none for the downhill mountain bike crowd.”
-With more terrain than any other North American bike park and over 4,900 vertical feet of lift-serviced trails, the park features six zones with over 80km of trails to test your skills.
-From the deep tangled roots and obstacles of Garbo to the 8,400-square-foot indoor training facility at Air Dome – and even the volcanic rubble and altitude of Peak’s Top of the World – riding doesn’t get any more diverse and dynamic than this.
-In 2016, the park even began extending its Creekside Trail to create 50km of new trails.
-Enough to keep even the most extreme biker on their toes.
+With more terrain than any other North American bike park and over 4,900 vertical feet of lift-serviced trails, the park features four zones with over 80km of trails to test your skills.
+You can choose to cycle a wide range of terrain, from the deep tangled roots and obstacles of Garbo to the volcanic rubble and altitude of Peak Zone.
+The newest addition to the park which opened in 2018 is Creekside Zone, adding another 5 new trails to explore.
+Looking to learn or improve your biking skills?
+The 8,400-square-foot indoor training facility at Air Dome will give you the opportunity to practise balance and speed and offers an environment for beginners and experts alike.
+Riding doesn’t get any more diverse and dynamic than this, with enough here to suit every rider and to keep even the most extreme biker on their toes.

 3. Ice skating at the Olympic Plaza